-The U.S. Environmental Protection Agency (the "EPA") requires that certain pulp and paper mills meet stringent air emissions and revised waste water discharge standards for toxic and hazardous pollutants.
+The U.S. Environmental Protection Agency (the "EPA") requires that certain pulp and paper mills meet stringent air emissions and waste water discharge standards for toxic and hazardous pollutants.
 These standards are commonly known as the "Cluster Rules."
-Our operations are not subject to further control as a result of the current "Cluster Rules" and, therefore, we do not anticipate any need for related capital expenditures.
+Our operations are not subject to the current "Cluster Rules."
+If however, due to a revision in the Cluster Rules or a change in our operations we were to become subject to the Cluster Rules, we might need to incur significant capital expenditures in order to become compliant.